cairis-platform/cairis/docs/install.rst

 .. code-block:: bash

-   sudo pip install -r wsgi_requirements.txt
+   sudo pip3 install -r wsgi_requirements.txt

 You should then use mod_wsgi-express to run cairis.wsgi (also in cairis/cairis/bin):